Bakossi Mountains: Geography

+Wildlife

+A 60,000 ha site, encompassing the national park and the reserve, has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.
+The area once contained an important population of drills; however, hunting of the species occurs and the status of the population is uncertain.
+Other notable mammals include Preuss's monkey and the giant otter shrew.
+The endemic frog Leptodactylodon wildi was only discovered in 1998.

+History

 The mountains hold the Bakossi Forest Reserve, a 5,517 km2 reserve created in 1956.

 In 2000, the main section of the reserve was designated a protection forest.
 All logging was banned and Kupe became a "strict nature reserve".
 The local Bakossi people participated in delineating the boundaries.

 The Forest Reserve in turn contains the Bakossi National Park, created by a decree in early 2008.

 The park covers 29320 ha, and was justified on the basis of preserving plant diversification.